 Pelvic pain and fever could point to pelvic inflammatory disease (PID), which is usually caused by sexual contact and would warrant the removal of the IUD.

-“It really requires grabbing the string with something,” Kelly-Jones said.
+7. Neither a tampon nor sex should pull your IUD out.“It really requires grabbing the string with something,” Langan said.
 “You have to use a special device to remove it.
 And it’s slippery.”
 It’s a common concern, she said, but it’s very uncommon for the IUD to be unintentionally displaced.

 It’s worth noting that cysts aren’t uncommon and can form as a result of menstrual cycles.
 They usually don’t need to be treated, unless you experience symptoms like pelvic pain, vomiting and fever.